List of Cold Case characters: Lilly Rush

 Lilly was raised on welfare by an alcoholic mother, Ellen Rush, who often neglected her.
 Her father, Paul Cooper, left the family when Lilly was six.
 Lilly was left to fend for herself and care for her younger sister, Christina Rush.
 The family lived in Kensington, a rough part of Philadelphia.

 At the age of ten, Lilly had been sent out late at night by her mother to buy alcohol, and a man brutally attacked and robbed her.
 Suffering a broken jaw, among other injuries, young Lilly was nursed by Ray Williams.
 The detective that apprehended the man that attacked Lilly was Lt.
 John Stillman.
 Lt Stillman became a mentor and father figure after capturing her attacker when she was a child.
 After joining the police force, Stillman followed her career and chose her for Homicide when she passed her detective exam ("The Long Blue Line"/"Into the Blue").

 As a child Lilly would have nightmares so her mother would read to her The Velveteen Rabbit.

 Lilly has a contentious relationship with her sister.
 At the end of season seven, after rescuing her sister ("Shattered") Lilly discovers that she is now an aunt to Christina's baby daughter.

 Her first homicide investigation was in 1999.
 The victim was Vaughn Bubley.

 Shortly after Lilly's change from on-the-line jobs to cold cases, her partner, Chris Lassing, transfers out because of his diabetic condition, leading to Scotty being promoted to Homicide and becoming Lilly's partner.

 She thinks rationally but at the same time she also has the necessary compassion to deal appropriately with victims and their families.
-While cold and unyielding with criminals and suspects, she can be devoted to a fault in her concern for the suffered close ones of the victims.
-In the last episode of the first season ("Lovers Lane) she is visited at her home at three o'clock in the morning by the distressed partner of a victim.
-While her romantic interest is waiting for her in the apartment, she takes time to comfort the man.
-As a result, her romantic partner breaks up with her, pointing out her too strong devotion to help other people as a reason.
+While cold and unyielding with criminals and suspects, she can be devoted to a fault in her concern for the suffered close ones of the victims.In season one, Lilly started a relationship with ADA Jason Kite.
+They looked happy together but in the last episode ("Lovers Lane) she is visited at her home at three o'clock in the morning by the distressed partner of a victim.
+While her boyfriend Jason is waiting for her in the apartment, she takes time to comfort the man.
+As a result, Kite breaks up with her, pointing out her too strong devotion to help other people as a reason.

 Lilly solves the most difficult cases in order to seek the truth after all these years in hopes of giving the victim's family and the victims themselves, justice.
 She often works long hours on these cases.
 Because of this, her relationships with men are relatively shaky and her family can best be described as dysfunctional.